or scroll for handy tips and a little nostalgia.

 This cafe-style favourite can be made easily by following the step-by-step recipe directions below.

-The secret to the BEST Banana Choc Chip Muffins
+The secret to making the BEST Banana Choc Chip Muffins

 The secret to making muffins that are a serious match for your bakery or cafe favourites is to go gently with the batter.